overnode-org/overnode/docs/docs/13-interactive-display.md

 ---
 id: interactive-display
-title: Weavescope interactive dashboard
+title: Weave scope interactive dashboard
-sidebar_label: Weavescope dashboard
+sidebar_label: Weave scope dashboard
 ---

 ## Adding the pre-configured stack

-Overnode provides the pre-configured stack for [Weavescope](https://www.weave.works/oss/scope/).
+Overnode provides the pre-configured stack for [Weave scope](https://www.weave.works/oss/scope/).
 This is an amazing interactive browser which brings ultimate visibility to your cluster.

 In order to add the stack to a project, run the following: